 Academic advising is an important aspect of long-term academic success.
-In the PSOA, we offer professional academic advising in the following undergraduate disciplines: art, dance, film, music, theatre and inter-arts.
+In the Peck School of the Arts, we offer professional academic advising in the following undergraduate disciplines: art, dance, film, music, theatre and inter-arts.

 To Meet with an Academic Advisor

-Newly admitted transfer and returning students may schedule an appointment by calling (414) 229-4763 during listed office hours to be scheduled with an Academic Advisor.
+Newly admitted transfer and returning students may schedule an appointment by calling (414) 229-4763.

 Academic Advising is a process of educational collaboration that empowers students to realize their maximum educational potential.
 The goal of academic advising is that students will gain a clearer understanding of themselves as an individual and the experience of higher education.
 This goal is achieved through the challenge and support offered by Academic Advisors to engage students in critical thinking about academic decisions, meaningful discussion about personal values and goals, identification of strengths and challenges, and reflection about academic/social behaviors as they relate to the student’s overall success at the university.